TheRealAnonymous008/quartz/content/details/psychology/interaction/Social Engineering.md

 * *Step 3: Perform Regular Real-World Checkups*.
 Check how well the policy stuck by using a test.

 * *Step 4: Implement Applicable Security-Awareness Programs* By making security-awareness programs applicable to your client’s specific needs, you can help their employees learn not only what not to do, but also what they should do when and if something bad happens

+* *Aim to build a Security Awareness Culture*, one where the population knows the minor decisions that can have long-lasting security implications.
 # Considerations
 * *Leave them better off for having met you*
 	* If things are not panning out, back off.